-Just as you or I are required to go through an onboarding procedure when registering for a new bank account for compliance purposes the two banks should have conducted an onboarding procedure for each other when they opened a settlement account for the other.
-There are no intermediary bank fees to incur in the payment process and there should be no beneficiary bank fee applied to the customer.
+Just as you or I are required to go through an onboarding procedure when registering for a new bank account for compliance purposes, the two banks should have conducted an onboarding procedure for each other when they opened a settlement or nostro account for the other.
+There are no intermediary bank fees to incur in the payment process and there should be no beneficiary bank fee applied to the customer either.

 It’s also worth considering that international wire transfers must be cleared in the country the currency represents too.
 The US dollar is the world’s premier reserve currency and it is used as a settlement currency for international payments all over the world, all the time.
-Factor in that all international payments in US dollars have to be settled through the US, and we’re looking at three different countries involved in this transaction with different settlement schemes in each country.
+Factor in that all international payments in US dollars have to be settled through the US, and we’re looking at five different banks in three different countries involved in this transaction..

 SEPA & SWIFT